Certora/Documentation/docs/user-guide/timeouts/index.md

 property.
 With more complex data structures like mappings, arrays, and structs, this means that every "non-aliasing" argument requires reasoning about multiplications, additions, and hash functions.
-Certora Prover models this reasoning correctly, but this naive low-level modelling can quickly overwhelm SMT solvers.
+Certora Prover models this reasoning correctly, but this naive low-level modeling can quickly overwhelm SMT solvers.
 In order to handle storage efficiently, Certora Prover analyses Storage (Memory) accesses in EVM code in order to understand the Storage (Memory) layout, thus making information like "an update to mapping `x` will